codesqueak/z80/README.md

 # Z80inGo

-Z80 Processor Emulator In Go
+A Z80 Processor Emulator In Go